 - By identifying areas where carriers and agencies need the same information from customers, both can get that information through the same interaction, preventing the customer from repeating themselves through unnecessary emails and phone calls.

 - Allowing tech to take on routine tasks opens up time for employees within carriers and agencies to innovate how they’re conducting business.
 This is an exciting opportunity to revolutionize the insurance industry by re-thinking customer touchpoints.

 In the digital age, customers have the power to expect more from their insurance providers.
 Whether researching competitors to make informed purchasing decisions or interacting with seamless insurtech providers, technology drives a customer-centric insurance landscape that’s here to stay.
 The goliath insurance companies that refuse to adapt will lose out to the lean organizations that adjust to meet growing customer needs and expectations.

 Carriers and agencies will need to abandon their sometimes-contentious relationship in favor of a partnership built on trust and innovation.
-Check out our insurance carrier and insurance agency pages to learn how AgentSync can help you expand your tech stack to meet customer needs.
+Check out our demos page to learn how AgentSync can help you expand your tech stack to meet customer needs.